-Source: Sundari Ravindran.TK., Balasubramanian.P "Yes" to abortion and "No" to Sexual Rights: The paradoxical Reality of Married Women in Rural Tamil Nadu, India.
-Reproductive Health Matters-London UK, 2004, pp 88-99 place for many women in India.
-The above statistics and trends on gender based violence provide us with some important information.
-Without addressing social norms, beliefs and values mere enactment of laws does not yield a fruitful result.
-What is equally important is to set up quick trial and strong legal enforcement mechanisms to reduce the number of crimes against women.
+Source : Sundari Ravindran.TK., Balasubramanian.P., "Yes" to abortion and "No" to Sexual Rights: The paradoxical Reality of Married Women in Rural Tamil Nadu, India.
+Reproductive Health Matters- London UK, 2004, pp 88-99

 The reported number of crimes against women is increasing every day.
-The number of crimes registered under the Indian Penal Code under cruelty by husband or relative has increased 116 percent during 2001-2012.
-The NCRB statistics for 2012 also indicate that 44 % of all crimes against women constituted as "cruelty" inflicted by her husband and relatives.
-So, even a home is unsafe
+The number of crimes registered under the Indian Penal Code under cruelty by husband or relative has increased by 116 percent during 2001-2012.
+The NCRB statistics for 2012 also indicate that 44 percent of all crimes against women constituted as "cruelty" inflicted by her husband and relatives.
+So, even a home is an unsafe place for many women in India.
+The above statistics and trends on gender based violence provide us with important insights: Without addressing social norms, beliefs and values mere enactment of laws does not yield a positive result, what is equally important is to bring in quick trial and establish strong legal enforcement mechanisms to reduce the number of crimes against women.